 Schott is a public fund with strategic grantmaking and regrants management capacity.

-Schott was founded as a family foundation and became a public fund in 1991.
+Schott was founded as a family foundation in 1991 and has since become a public fund.
 We have a solid reputation for strategic grantmaking, using funds we raise from philanthropic partners who trust our strategies to regrant funds where they’ll be most effective in achieving systemic change.
 Schott works closely with grantees, providing capacity-building supports, measuring progress against clear benchmarks, and providing rigorous reports to our funding partners.

 Engaged leadership to encourage social justice philanthropy